devcartel/pyrfa/pyrfa/README.md

 * Fixed for service group failover by RFA 8.0
 * Support for Python 3.4
 * Available in 64-bit only

+7.6.2.2
+* 23 June 2016
+* Supports RMTES strings to UTF-8
+* New getFieldID() function

 7.6.2.1
 * 19 May 2016